longcoding/moon-api-gateway/README.md

 For any inquiries, you can reach me at longcoding@gmail.com

 ## License
-undefined-api-gateway is released under the MIT license.
+moon-api-gateway is released under the MIT license.
 See LICENSE for details.